kirkshoop/sequence-next/sequences.md

 ## `set_next()`

-`set_next` is a new customization point object for the receiver. `set_next` applies algorithms to the given sender of a value. a sequence-receiver concept subsumes a receiver concept. a sequence-receiver is required to only produce a void `set_value` to signal the end of the sequence.
+`set_next` is a new customization point object for the receiver. `set_next` applies algorithms to the given sender of a value. a sequence-receiver concept subsumes a receiver concept. a sequence-receiver is required to only produce a void `set_value` to signal the end of the sequence. a sequence-receiver is required to provide `set_next` for all the value senders produced by the sequence operation.

 A sequence operation calls `set_next(receiver, valueSender)` with a sender that will produce the next value. `set_next` applies algorithms to the `valueSender` and returns the resulting sender.